carpit680/giraffe/README.md

 A [Koch v1.1](https://github.com/jess-moss/koch-v1-1) inspired even more cost-effective, ROS2-compatible, Open-Source robotic manipulator designed to lower the barriers of entry for Embodied AI and whatever else your robotic dreams may be.

-To achieve these outcome, we implemented the following significant changes:
+To achieve these outcomes, we implemented the following significant changes:

 #### **Servo Selection**

-We designed the arm using cost-efficient Waveshare servos instead of Dynamixel servos, effectively doubling the torque while reducing costs.
+We redesigned the arm around cost-efficient Waveshare servos replacing Dynamixel servos, effectively doubling the torque while reducing costs.

-#### **Base Design Enhancements**
+#### **Design Enhancements**

 - Adjusted the base design to transfer the radial load from the base motor to the supporting structure, reducing motor stress.
-- Relocated the servo driver closer to the base for compact design.
+- Relocated the servo driver closer to the base for cleaner design.
+- The servo mounts were redesigned to utilize the fasteners provided with the servos, minimizing the required assembly components to just the servos, 3D-printed parts, and a screwdriver.

 #### **Teleop Tongs Integration**

-We integrated support for Teleop Tongs, another open-source project we built on top of Dex Teleop for the Stretch 3 robot by Hello Robot, designed for teleoperating general-purpose robotic manipulators.
+We integrated support for Teleop Tongs, another open-source project we built on top of Dex Teleop (for the Stretch 3 robot by Hello Robot), designed for teleoperating general-purpose robotic manipulators.
 This system features a 3D-printed tongs assembly equipped with multiple fiducial markers, serving as a stand-in for the end effector.
 This design enables intuitive and accessible control of the robotic arm.

-The motivation behind this integration was to offer a cost-effective, and user-friendly alternative to traditional leader arms, which are often expensive and add further complexity.
+The motivation behind this integration was to offer a cost-effective, and user-friendly alternative to a leader & follower arm setup.
 By using Teleop Tongs, operators can manipulate the robotic arm naturally, simplifying teleoperation for applications in education, research, and DIY robotics projects.

 ---